All-Hands-AI/OpenHands/install-debian12-vm.md

-# OpenDevin on Fresh Debian 12 VirtualMachine
+# OpenDevin on Fresh Debian 12 Virtual Machine

 The below instructions are specific to the version that matches these `lsb_release -a` details: